North Koreans arrive for PyeongChang Games closing ceremony

 - Kim Myong Kuk, Kim Ju Song and Cho Bom Soon

-The delegation plans to return to North Korea on February 27.
+The North Korea delegation plans to return home from South Korea on February 27.